Uninett/Argus/docs/reference/htmx-frontend.rst

 Themes
 ------

-If you wish to change the available themes, first make sure the suport for Tailwind CSS and daisyUI has been installed, then see :ref:`customize-htmx-frontend`.
+If you wish to change the available themes, first make sure the support for Tailwind CSS and daisyUI has been installed, then see :ref:`customize-htmx-frontend`.